For centuries, people have used natural remedies, such as medicinal plants, to treat a variety of symptoms, including pain.

-For example, CBD oil, also known as cannabidiol, is a non-psychoactive compound found in the cannabis plant that exhibits many beneficial effects on health.
+For example, CBD oil, also known as cannabidiol, is a nonpsychoactive compound found in the cannabis plant that may have some potential health benefits.

-Numerous studies reveal that CBD oil may help reduce inflammation, relieve chronic pain, decrease anxiety, benefit heart health and improve sleep quality (12).
+Studies reveal that CBD oil may help reduce inflammation, relieve chronic pain, decrease anxiety, and improve sleep quality (

-Yet, research to confirm this and other purported benefits is lacking.
-What’s more, some evidence suggests that the remedy could result in dangerous side effects.
+However, research to confirm wild lettuce’s benefits for pain and other conditions is lacking.
+What’s more, some evidence suggests the remedy could result in harmful side effects.